gerryd/cookbook/content/recipe/desserts/strawberry-bavarois.md

 and the other is a lemon shortcrust.

-The cake ring is optional, if you want, you can make this straight into the spring form.
+The cake ring is optional, if you want, you can make this straight into the springform.
 Do note that the result will not be as well finished, as the spring form is uneven.

 I do suggest you use the acetate foil either way, it allows you to remove the